Zuehlke/lego-agent/README.md

 **Hint:** Given the default credentials, and also the unprotected REST API, it's recommended to only use the robot in a trusted network.

+## Mock API

+If you want to test the frontend without the robot, you can use the mock API.
+For this, navigate to the backend directory and run `uv run run_mock_server.py`.
+You'll have to have [uv](https://docs.astral.sh/uv/) installed for this.

 ## Troubleshooting

 If you cannot connect to the robot, check the following: